 If you are unhappy with the internal review, or the Council does not reply to your request for a review of their decision, you can ask for an independent review of the decision from the Commissioner for Environmental Information.
 Third parties affected by the Council’s decision may also appeal to the Commissioner.
 Written appeals to the Commissioner must be sent within one month of the internal review decision, along with the relevant fee, to:

 6 Earlsfort Terrace, Dublin 2, D02 W773

 As provided for in the AIE Regulations, there is no initial fee when lodging a request for information under AIE.
 A public authority may however, charge a reasonable fee for supplying Environmental Information in accordance with the Regulations.
 Fingal County Council shall not charge a fee for the examination in situ of information requested.
-Details of charges, if any will be advised once the request has been examined and considered.
+Details of any charges that apply will be advised in the final decision letter.

 Fingal County Council has set these fees as follows:

 - If an applicant requires hard copies there will be a fee of €0.04 per sheet depending on the volume of information contained in the request.

 - €20.00 per hour for time spent by staff on answering individual requests for information.
 We will ensure that the total amount of the charges does not exceed a reasonable amount.

 - There is no charge for applying for an internal review.